Synthetixio/SIPs/sips/sip-80.md

 #### Next Price Fulfillment

 As with Synth exchanges, it is possible to detect price updates coming from the oracle and front-run them for risk free profit.
-To resolve this, any alteration to a position will be a a two-stage process.
+To resolve this, any alteration to a position will be a two-stage process.

 1. First the user indicates their intention to alter their position by committing to the chain their intended margin, leverage, and market side.
 2. After a price update is received, the order is ready to be committed; a keeper finalises the transaction, additionally updating the global funding rate, skew, and debt values.
 The user's contract is then active; the entry price is established: funding and PnL are computed relative to this time.